“Interstellar Visitors: Investigating Alien Objects in Earth’s Orbit and their Captivity”

 A group of experts from Harvard University, led by physics professor Avi Loeb, said investigations are underway to confirm that some of the objects in our orbit are from alien star systems.

 Loeb explained: “The bodies that go in Solar System Some of the interstellar space outside this system can be locked into specific orbits around the Sun as a result of a close passage of Jupiter.
-We are investigating the possibility that some of them could be captured and become NEOs (NEO)”.
+We are investigating the possibility that some of them might be captured and become NEOs (NEO)”.

 These “interstellar interlopers,” as the team calls them, will take the form of icy boulders that have been discarded by their respective star systems before taking up residence in our own.